Changes to unregistered designs from 1 January 2021

 This right ensures the full range of design protection provided in the UK.

-The terms of SUD protection are similar to that already conferred by UCD.
+The terms of SUD protection are similar to those already conferred by UCD.
 However, the protection it provides does not extend to the EU.

 A SUD is established by first disclosure in the UK.